Brendan-Bruner/OOAnimal/README.md

 * Interfaces
 * Virtual methods

-It's implementation is designed to be as simple as possible.
-With a transparent implementation, application code using CObject is more intuitive to develop and easier to debug.
+It's implementation is designed to be as simple as possible, making application code intuitive to develop and easier to debug.

 The memory footprint of objects are: